 I’ve filled my sprayer with a custom mixed orange color and attached my blue tip.
-The sprayer comes with 3 tips that allow you to switch from one medium to the next depending on your job at hand.
+With that in mind, the sprayer comes with 3 tips that allow you to switch from one medium to the next depending on your job at hand.
 See my past projects using it as well as my video demo below.

 Because I wanted the legs to stay upright while spraying, I used a piece of scrap wood temporarily.
-They were painted in a matter of minutes.
+Thankfully, they are painted in a matter of minutes.
 Clean-up is easy and also done in a flash, which allows me to put on another coat in an hour or so.

 Time to add my vegetation to my carrots.
 If you’ve ever grown them in your garden, you know that carrot tops are leggy.
-I wanted to recreate that feel with a natural element, so I used green raffia, floral tape, and my glue gun.
+I wanted to recreate that feel with a natural element, so I used green raffia and my glue gun.

 Finally, I hope you can tell that I had a blast creating this vignette.
 Take note that everything here is handmade, second-hand, or found.

 I’ve staged them in a Amish-made bucket with dried grass.
 Did you notice the apothecary bit on the front?
 I used a scrap of fabric and a t-shirt transfer to make it.
 Fun, yes?

 Also, these fun printables I used can be found here: Seed packet & Seed packet 2.
 Make a banner or bunting, craft your heart out. tee hee!

 If you’re loving this arrangement, you can find two buckets of carrots available in my online shop.